 Add sugar and stir again.
 Add half of the flour as well as the salt, baking powder and ground cardamom.
 Add the ½ egg (preserve the other half for brushing before baking).

 Mix well until all ingredients are incorporated and then start to add more of the flour, bit by bit, until you have a dough that is only a little bit sticky.
 Take care not to add too much flour: you will get dry buns.
-Knead the dough for at least five minutes in the mixer, longer by hand.
+Knead the dough for around five minutes in the mixer, longer by hand.
 Leave to rise in a warm (not hot) place until doubled in size (30-40 min).

 Turn the dough out to a floured surface.
 Knead again for a few minutes, adding more flour if needed.
-Cut the dough into 12 equal sized pieces.
+Cut the dough into 10-12 equal sized pieces.
 Take care that the balls are completely round and uniform in size.
 Place on baking tray with good spacing between buns.
 Leave to rise for another 25-30 minutes.

 Gently brush each bun with the remainder of the egg wash and bake in a hot oven (200ºC) for about 8-10 minutes or until baked through – keep an eye on them as they can burn quickly and note that baking time may vary depending on your oven.
 Remove from oven and cover the tray with a lightly damp tea towel immediately – this will prevent the buns from forming a crust.

 When the buns have cooled down completely, roll the marzipan out thinly (use icing sugar to help you manage this stage).
 Very lightly dampen each bun all around so that the marzipan will stick – keep it super light or everything will go soggy.
 Cover each bun with marzipan – this is easiest if you cut a large round circle, add to the top of the bun and gently pull down at the sides all around to ensure an even cover.
 Cut away excess marzipan and reserve for use for other buns.